NBauschmann/ME231A_TrainMPC/README.md

 Tom and Nathalie are currently working on implementing the paper

+# Current Issues

+Careful: Data from midterm and parameters from paper are different (different trains), one of them currently gets overwritten, depending on order called

 # Abstract

 The abstract should concisely describe your plans .
 Think about the complexity, the type of model you want to use, experiments or sims, forecast the major issues.